We're Here For You

 UCD provides a range of academic supports for students throughout their time at UCD.
 Whether you need additional assistance due to disability, would like to learn a new language or improve your academic English, or want to get the right start on your career pathway, we have the supports that you need.

 UCD Library provides a wide range of services for students including study group rooms and laptop loans.
 There are five librararies in UCD, with the main James Joyce Library located in the centre of the Belfield campus.
 The James Joyce Library is also home to the UCD Maths Support Centre and the UCD Writing Support Centre, where students can get free one-to-one tuition to improve these skills.

-The Career Development Centre offers a range of services and programmes designed to enable you to make career decisions and develop career action plans, and facilitate effective transitions to graduate study or work by developing effective CV’s, interview skills and techniques.
+The UCD Careers Network offers a range of services and programmes designed to enable you to make career decisions.
+You can avail of assistance and advice for developing career action plans, effective CVs, interview skills and techniques.

 Services available to UCD students include:

-- One-to-one career guidance at the Career Development Centre
+- One-to-one career guidance at the Careers Network

 - A Resource Room packed with information on career entry requirements, industrial/ employment sectors, graduate study, vacancy bulletins and reference books.

-Overall, the Career Development Centre aims to provide you with high quality information, advice and guidance services.
+Overall, the Careers Network aims to provide you with high quality information, advice and guidance services.

 UCD Access & Lifelong Learning Centre